 A commitment fee is a fee that is charged by a lender to a borrower to compensate the lender for keeping a credit line open.
 The fee also represents a lender’s promise to provide the credit line on the agreed terms at specific dates and terms regardless of the conditions of the financial markets.
-At the same time, a commitment fee compensates the lender for the risks associated with the open credit line despite uncertain future market conditions and lender’s current inability to charge interest on the principal.
+The fee compensates the lender for the risks associated with an open credit line despite uncertain future market conditions and the lender’s current inability to charge interest on the principal.

-Lenders send borrowers commitment letters containing the commitment fee and explanation on how the fee was determined.
+Lenders send borrowers commitment letters stating the commitment fee and explaining how the fee was determined.
 Typically, a lender charges a flat fee or a percentage of the undisbursed or future loan amount.
 The percentage fee generally varies between 0.25% and 1%.
-The fee is usually paid after the credit agreement’s been finalized; however, the amount can be charged periodically if it is charged on the undistributed loan.
-In such cases, the fee is based on the average balance of the undisbursed loan.
+The fee is usually paid after the credit agreement’s been finalized.
+However, the amount can be charged periodically if it is charged on the undistributed loan.
+In such cases, the fee is based on the average balance of the undisbursed loan amount.

 Commitment Fee vs. Interest

 Frequently, commitment fee and interest are often confused with another.
-Although there are few similarities between the two, there is a significant difference between them.
-A commitment fee is charged on the undistributed or future loan, while interest is calculated on the amount that has already been distributed but has not been repaid.
+Although there are similarities between the two, there is a significant difference between them.
+A commitment fee is charged on the undistributed or future loan, while interest is calculated on the amount that has already been distributed.

-Company ABC obtained a $40 million credit line from Bank X at 3% interest rate and 0.75% commitment fee to keep a credit line open.
+Company ABC obtained a $40 million credit line from Bank X at 3% interest rate and with a 0.75% commitment fee to keep a credit line open.
 The fee is charged yearly on the unused portion of the credit line.
 ABC Corp. used $25 million in the first year.
 Thus, the fee paid to Bank X in the second year will be calculated in the following way:

 Commitment Fee = Unused Amount of Credit Line × Commitment Rate